 All student PII is stored encrypted in place at all times utilizing at least 256 bit encryption protocols.
 All User Data is stored in access-restricted systems within the United States.
 Only authorized QuaverEd employees can access sensitive data, and only to serve the needs of our users.
 All QuaverEd employees with access to any User Data undergo criminal background checks, attend annual data security training, and sign confidentiality agreements.
 QuaverEd does not disclose User Data to any third parties.

-QuaverEd does not use user profile data for marketing or advertising purposes.
 QuaverEd does not disclose any user profile data to third parties.

 QuaverEd does not disclose User Data to any third parties without the express, written consent of the Data Owner.
 QuaverEd never sells student data for any reason.
 QuaverEd only transfers User Data to verified, authorized recipients using secure transfer protocols that encrypt the data in motion.
 We have internal rules and procedures in place for determining authorized recipients and verifying their identity.
 We do not share User Data, even de-identified, with any third parties.